To outsource production print jobs or keep them in-house—that is the question.

-- You have to run a print-shop.
+- You have to run a print shop.
 Running your own print shop means, you know, running your own print shop.
 This may require finding a place to house it, hiring and training new personnel, as well as handling device issues.

 The Decision is Still Case-By-Case

-A small business may value having their own production print shop.
+A small business may value having its own production print shop.
 A larger organization may still prefer to outsource print jobs.
 Though we're happy to help you discover what questions to ask yourself and your organization to determine which setup makes the most sense, the answers are up to you.